 XUE Xu-lei, YE Zhong-fu.
 The Application of an Improved Genetic Algorithm to the Initial Wavelength Calibration[J].
-Astronomical Techniques and Instruments, 2009, 6(3): 181-190.
+Astronomical Research and Technology, 2009, 6(3): 181-190.

 Citation: XUE Xu-lei, YE Zhong-fu.
 The Application of an Improved Genetic Algorithm to the Initial Wavelength Calibration[J].
-Astronomical Techniques and Instruments, 2009, 6(3): 181-190.
+Astronomical Research and Technology, 2009, 6(3): 181-190.

 The Application of an Improved Genetic Algorithm to the Initial Wavelength Calibration